Pvjesper/pvjesper.github.io/content/software/aspcol/index.md

   - JAX
 ---

-State-of-the-art sound field estimation and sound field reproduction methods implemented in Python.
+State-of-the-art sound field estimation and sound field reproduction methods in Python and JAX.

 <!--more-->